CodeSAPWithNikhil/CustomEntityDemo/README.md

 Custom Entities:

 Custom Entities in RAP represent data models that don't directly correspond to database tables but instead retrieve data through custom logic, such as remote function calls.
-This approach is particularly useful when accessing data from external systems via Remote Function Calls (RFC).
+This approach is particularly useful when accessing data from external systems.

 To implement a Custom Entity for a remote OData service:

 Define the Custom Entity: Specify the entity's structure, including elements and their data types.